Westerly, Rhode Island: 21st Century

-Due to its location, Westerly is vulnerable to tropical storms and hurricanes.
-Westerly was devastated in 1938, 1944, and 1954 by several major hurricanes.
 In 2012, Hurricane Sandy left beaches along the Westerly shoreline devastated and nearly unrecognizable, including Misquamicut.
-Rhode Island Governor Lincoln Chafee stated that Misquamicut was "our New Jersey," referring to the amount of damage that was received in the state of New Jersey.
-In 2021, Tropical Storm Henri made landfall in Westerly, causing significant damage and power outages.
+Rhode Island Governor Lincoln Chafee stated that Misquamicut, a village of Westerly Rhode Island, was the New Jersey of Rhode Island, referring to the amount of damage that was received in the State of New Jersey, to the amount of damage received by Misquamicut.
+The damages caused by Hurricane Sandy caused $11.3 million in damages, with almost 100,000 power outages reported in Rhode Island.